YPA-Physics/code-ify-physics-2020/README.md

 1. Combine physics with computer science in an interesting way.
 2. Submit your codebase and a description of your project.
    - Any programming language may be used.
-   - The description may not be longer than 600 words.
+   - Include a README file with a description of your project as well as any necessary setup procedures (no longer than 600 words).
 3. The submissions will be judged on specific criteria.
    - Useability/Effectiveness: your project accurately serves its designed purpose.
    - Uniqueness/Creativity: novelty and originality of ideas are highly valued.
-   - Implementation of physics: your program must show a significant combination of physics and computer science.
+   - Implementation of physics: your program must mainly be centered around something physics-related.
    - Complexity: thought and time has been put into the project.

 ## Rules

-1. All work must be largely the contestant’s.
+1. All work must be largely the contestant’s (you may still use libraries and frameworks, just make sure to build on top of them).
 2. If your program is not self explanatory, then you are expected to submit a google docs/word document/pdf explain how to use your program with max 600 words, or have a tutorial on your program.
 3. Do not have your name on your program for judging purposes.